 In case you hadn't realized

 to sound like you know what you're talking about?

-The pitch contour of the last phrase of that sentence looks like this:
+The first two phrases have exactly the sort of pattern that we've been talking about, but the pitch contour of the last phrase of that sentence looks like this:

 Mali has the rising nuclear accent on "talking", but he ends with a boundary-linked rise on the last syllable of "about".